 2. d.
-The term pyogenic granuloma is a misnomer, as the lesion is neither infectious nor inflammatory in nature.
+The term pyogenic granuloma is a misnomer, as the lesion is neither intectious nor inflammatory in nature.
 It is a benign, non-tender lesion.
-Differentiating from malignant lesions in contrast to the from malignant lesions in contrast to the body, or surgery.
+Differentiating from malignant lesions in contrast to the body, or surgery.
 Eversion of the eyelid is important in order to correctly diagnose these lesions.
 1. b.
-Pyogenic granuloma is a benign, exuberant proliferation of granulomatous lesions due to angiogenic imbalance as a result of of minor trauma, foreign
+Pyogenic granuloma is a benign, exuberant proliferation of granulomatous lesions due to angiogenic imbalance as a result of of minor trauma, foreign Key community eye health messages What do we mean by teleconsultation?